verana-labs/decentralized-trust-spec/spec.md

 In other words, a DTS MUST identify itself directly by presenting an Organization or a Person credential, or the issuer of its DTS Credential MUST identify itself by presenting an Organization or a Person credential.
 :::
 - [SERVICE-DTS-5] The service MAY issue, present through linked verifiable presentation entries, or request presentation of any additional PTR Credential, by conforming to [DTS-PTRC].
-- [SERVICE-DTS-6] For establishing a DIDComm connection between 2 [[ref: DTS]], it is REQUIRED that both [[ref: DTS]] be compliant to this spec.
+- [SERVICE-DTS-6] For establishing a DIDComm connection between 2 [[ref: DTS]], it is REQUIRED for both [[ref: DTS]] to be compliant to this spec.
 - [SERVICE-DTS-7] When a compliant [[ref: DTS]] accepts/establishes a DIDComm connection with a [[ref: DTS browser]], [[ref: DTS browser]] MUST be verified.

 ::: todo
 explain how to verify browser
 :::

 ### Example

-DID Document of a DTS that presents a DTS Credential and an Organization credential, and that defines 2 additional trust registries it will use to manipulate credentials linked to schemas of these trust registries.
+DID Document of a DTS that presents a DTS Credential and an Organization credential, and that defines 1 additional trust registries it will use to manipulate credentials linked to schemas of this trust registries.

 ```json
   "service": [